real-token/reg-ccip-core/README.md

 Before running test:

 - Go to hardhat.config.ts and change solidity version to 0.8.19 and optimizer run to 10000 times to be able to compile Chainlink contracts.
-- We assigned the addresses of LINK and Wrapped native token as constants in the contract for gas optimization.
+- We assigned the addresses of LINK and Wrapped native token as constants in the CCIPSenderReceiver contract for gas optimization.
 Therefore, before running test, we need to adapt the address of LINK and WrappedNativeToken in the contract to thoses addresses on Hardhat.

 ```
 address private constant \_linkToken =